NelsonBilber/CMake_Multiproject/README.md

-# CMake_Multiproject
+# CMake Using Modular Projects

-Explore how Cmake deal with multiprojects
+Explore how CMake deal with Multi-projects